aldrincheung/2022winter/phys2a/8_PotentialEnergyAndConservativeEnergy.md

-# Chapter 7: Kinetic Energy and Work
+# Chapter 8: Potential Energy and Conservation of Energy

 ### Equations
 |type|eq.|